SalmaAyoubi22/CyberSecurity/BookingSystem-Phase 1/Testing Report.md

 | joker    | joker123  |
 | admin    | admin123  |

-The passwords are stored in plaintext, making the system susceptible to unauthorized access.
+The passwords are stored in plaintext, making the system in the risk to unauthorized access.

 ### Recommendations:
 Use prepared statements (parameterized queries) to safely handle user input and prevent SQL injection.